opendnssec/opendnssec-manual/wiki/opendnssec13.md

 - `<Algorithm>` determines the algorithm used for the key (the numbers reserved for each algorithm can be found in the appropriate IANA registry).
 - `<Lifetime>` determines how long the key is used for before it is rolled.
 - `<Repository>` determines the location of the keys.
-Keys are stored in "repositories" (currently, only hardware security modules (HSMs) or devices conforming to the PKCS#11 interface), which are defined in the conf.xml.
+Keys are stored in `repositories` (currently, only hardware security modules (HSMs) or devices conforming to the PKCS#11 interface), which are defined in the conf.xml.
 In the example above, the key is stored in softHSM - the example configuration file distributed with OpenDNSSEC defines this as being the software emulation of an HSM distributed as part of OpenDNSSEC.
 - `<Standby>` **Experimental** (we are currently not supporting offline HSM, which is needed to get the security level needed to fulfill the idea behind standby keys.
 Will be fixed in a future version) Determines the number of standby keys held in the zone.
 These keys allow the currently active key to be immediately retired should it be compromised, so enhancing the security of the system.
 (Without an standby key, additional time is required to allow information about the new key to reach validator caches - see <http://tools.ietf.org/html/draft-ietf-dnsop-dnssec-key-timing-02> for timing details.)
 `<ManualRollover/>` is an optional tag.
 This tag indicate that the key rollover will only be initiated on the command by the operator.
 There is still a second step for the KSK, where the key needs to be published to the parent before the rollover is completed.
-Read more in the chapter "Running OpenDNSSEC".
+Read more in the chapter `Running OpenDNSSEC`.
 The ZSK rollover will although be fully automatic if this tag is not present.

 **Zone-Signing Keys**

 Parameters for zone-signing keys are held in the `<ZSK>` section, and have the same meaning as for the KSK:

             <ZSK>
-                <Algorithm length="1024">7</Algorithm>
+                <Algorithm length=`1024`>7</Algorithm>
                 <Lifetime>P14D</Lifetime>
                 <Repository>softHSM</Repository>
                 <!-- <Standby>1</Standby> (Experimental) -->